tchan128/social-network-API-tc/README.md

 To be able to use this application, you need to git clone this repository into your local machine.

-Afterward, you need to make an `.env` file with the following information :
+You can then make your own `.env` file with the following information:

 ```
-DB_NAME = 'ecommerce_db'
-DB_USER = YOUR USERNAME
-DB_PW = YOUR PASSWORD
+MONGODB_URI=mongodb://127.0.0.1:27017/networkDB
 ```

-Afterward, you can use the commands in `schema.sql` to build your database on WorkBench.
-Once those are completed, you can install packages that are needed to work this program:
+Once that's completed you can connect on Studio 3T

+Next, you install packages that are needed to work this program:

 ```
+npm init -y
-npm install -y
+npm install
-npm install sequelize
+npm install mongoose
-npm install mysql
+npm install mongoDB
 npm install express
 npm install dotenv
 ```